Vegetable Japchae is a healthy and easy kelp noodle dish made with a medley of mushrooms, spinach, squash in a savory-sweet sauce.

 You can take these noodles in a number of different directions depending on how you are feeling and what vegetables are in season.
 I like to use kabocha squash but butternut would work as well.
 Shiitakes add a wonderful flavor and texture but if you’re lucky enough to find enoki mushrooms, throw them in at the end as well.
 Whatever combination you choose, it’s sure to be a welcome addition to the rotation.

-Vegetable Japchae is a healthy and easy kelp noodle dish made with a medley of mushrooms, spinach, squash in a savory-sweet sauce.
+Vegetable Japchae is a gluten-free and easy noodle dish made with a medley of mushrooms, spinach and squash in a savory-sweet sauce.

 Ingredients